How to Get a Residential Service Agency in Maryland

 Consider Hiring a Home Health Care Consultant

-Consider partnering with a home care consultant with experience building a qualified home care business in Maryland.
-An experienced counselor can simplify the process, speed up approval of a home care license in Maryland, and become a Medicare provider through one of the following accreditation bodies:
+Consider partnering with a home care consultant with experience in building a home care business in Maryland.
+An experienced counselor can streamline the process, speed up approval for a Residential Service Agency in Maryland, and become an accredited provider through one of the subsequent accrediting bodies:

 - Community Health Certification Partner (CHAP)